sicudl/udl-vcard/README.md

 ## Installation

 If you have a webspace with SSL/TLS encryption enabled, simply upload the content of the folder "html" to your webspace.
 Then open the HTTPS-URI of your webspace in your browser.

+## UdL customization

+* Translated to catalan
+* Use of institutional palette colors
+* Removed messenger settings